Robert Best (politician): Early life

+Best was born on 18 June 1856 in Collingwood, Victoria.
+He was the son of Jane (née Wallace) and Robert Henning Best, immigrants from Ireland.
+His father was a farmer and later worked as a customs officer.

-Born in the Melbourne suburb of Collingwood to (Northern) Irish immigrants, and raised in Kyneton, Best was educated at Templeton's School, Fitzroy.
+Best was educated at Templeton's School in Fitzroy.
 He left school at 13 and became a clerk in a printing office and then worked for a solicitor where he took articles and matriculated in 1875.
 He studied law at the University of Melbourne and was admitted as a solicitor in 1881.
 He married Jane Langridge the same year.
 He was elected as an alderman on Fitzroy City Council almost continuously from 1883 to 1897 and served as mayor in 1888 and 1889.

-Political career
+Colonial politics

 In April 1889, Best was elected to the Victorian Legislative Assembly as the member for Fitzroy (later subsumed by the seat of Richmond) and was offered, but turned down, a position in William Shiels' ministry in 1892.
 From September 1894 to December 1899 he was President of the Board of Land and Works, Commissioner of Crown Lands and Survey, and Commissioner of Trade and Customs.
 He was responsible for introducing tariff reform in 1896 and land reform in 1898 to promote closer settlement and acted twice as Premier.

+Federal politics

 Best was a strong supporter of the federation of Australia and resigned from the Legislative Assembly and was elected to the Australian Senate in the 1901 election.
 He was the inaugural Chairman of Committees in the Senate, serving from 1901 to 1903.
 He was Vice-President of the Executive Council and Leader of the Government in the Senate from February 1907 until November 1908 in the third Deakin Ministry, where he was responsible for tariff and excise bills.

 Best was appointed Knight Commander of the Order of St Michael and St George in 1908.
 He served as Minister for Trade and Customs in Alfred Deakin's Fusion ministry from June 1909 to April 1910.
 He lost his seat in the landslide to Labor at the 1910 election, but was soon returned to Parliament at a by-election for the House of Representatives seat of Kooyong.
 He supported the introduction of conscription and he became a Nationalist in 1917.
 At the 1922 election, he was beaten narrowly on Labor preferences by John Latham, who ran as an independent on the slogan, "Get Rid of Hughes".